M3RG-IITD/MatSKRAFT/ablations/Readme.md

 ```
 bash compute_combined_results.sh
 ```
-On executing the above files, one can verify all the ablation studies performed on the composition extraction component.
+On executing the above files in the [evaluation folder under composition extraction](./Composition_extraction/code/evaluation), one can verify all the ablation studies performed on the composition extraction component.

 ##